ximimoments/katifetch/README.md

 ./uninstall.sh
 ```

-And enjoy Katifetch on macOS!
+And enjoy using Katifetch on macOS!

 #